Circular Restricted Three-body Problem (CR3BP) Configuration

 3. Set the Central Body to Noom.

-4. Set the Ephemeris Source to Analytic.
+4. Select Analytic from the Ephemeris Source drop-down list.

 6. Make the following changes: